Optimal and exact recovery on the general nonuniform Hypergraph Stochastic Block Model: Information-Theoretic limits

-This section is devoted to the proof of \Cref{thm:impossibility} with the proofs of Lemmas deferred to \Cref{app:impossibility}.
-For model \ref{def:nonUniformHSBM}, the main idea is to show the existence of $2\log(n)$ pairwise disconnected ambiguous vertices (deferred to \Cref{def:ambiguousVertex}) when $\D_{\rm{GCH}}<1$, half from $V_j$ and half from $V_k$ for some $j\neq k \in [K]$.
-Those vertices maintain the same degree profile and no algorithm performs better than random guess, which leads to the failure of exact recovery.
-By contrast, the central idea of \cite[Theoreom 2.1]{Wang2023StrongCA} is to explicitly construct some configuration where the optimal estimator MAP fails.
-Note that $\D_{\rm{GCH}}$ \eqref{eqn:GCH} can be reduced to $\D_{\rm{GH}}$ \cite[Equation (2.1)]{Wang2023StrongCA} when the general model is restricted to the binary symmetric model.
-Therefore, those two distinct proofs can be viewed as a mutual verification for the correctness of the thresholds.
+The proof of \Cref{thm:IT_lower_bounds} (1) is presented in this section.
+Without loss of generality, let $j^{\star}, k^{\star} \in [K]$ be the indices where $\D_{\mathrm{GCH}}\cdot q_{N}$ in \eqref{eqn:GCH_not_proportional} attains its minimum, i.e., $(j^{\star}, k^{\star}) = \arg\min_{j, k\in [K]} \D_{\mathrm{GCH}}(j, k)\cdot q_{N}$.
+The main idea is to confirm the existence of many pairwise disconnected \emph{ambiguous} vertices (deferred to \Cref{def:ambiguousVertex}).
+With high probability, those disconnected vertices maintain the same degree profile, but half from $\gV_{j^{\star}}$ and half from $\gV_{k^{\star}}$.
+Consequently, no algorithm performs better than random guess, which leads to the failure of exact recovery.
+Similar ideas appeared in \cite{Abbe2015CommunityDI}.
+By contrast, the central idea of \cite{Wang2023ITLimits} is to explicitly construct some configuration where the optimal estimator Maximum A Posteriori (MAP) fails.
+Note that $\D_{\rm{GCH}}$ in \eqref{eqn:GCH} can be reduced to $\D_{\rm{GH}}$ \cite{Wang2023ITLimits} when the general model is restricted to the binary symmetric model.
+Those two distinct proofs can be viewed as a mutual verification for the correctness of the thresholds.